ImagineImogen/basic_orm/README.md

 User.select("surname", {"id": 1,"name": "Romain"})
 ```

-Be sure to close the connection:
+Be sure to close the connection when you no longer intend to use the ORM:

 ```
 User.close()